NikhilVadoliya/Flutter_slider_drawer/README.md

  _key.currentState.isDrawerOpen();

  ```
-* Use below variable if you want to controlle animation.
+* Use below variable if you want to control animation.

 ``` _key.currentState.animationController```